Buyer Fit Snapshot

 For shelf-driven retail packaging, folding cartons made from 18pt, 24pt, or even 350gsm board can be a very efficient solution.
 When you keep artwork disciplined and avoid unnecessary embellishment, you get custom printed boxes that look clean under store lighting and still stay budget-conscious.
 One-color flexo on kraft can be remarkably cost-effective for commodity goods, while CMYK offset on paperboard gives you stronger image quality for beauty, supplements, and small electronics.

-Kraft paper sleeves are another smart option when the main container already provides protection.
-They are common in branded packaging for candles, apparel, and boxed accessories because they add brand presence without building a second heavy carton.
+Kraft Paper Sleeves are another smart option when the main container already provides protection.
+They are common in branded Packaging for Candles, apparel, and boxed accessories because they add brand presence without building a second heavy carton.
 Sleeves are underused when brands need a low-cost way to improve package branding quickly.

 Recycled-content paperboard and coated unbleached board are often excellent choices for companies trying to keep recyclable packaging affordable.
 The board choice affects stiffness, print sharpness, and folding behavior, so it is not just a sustainability decision.
 In one supplier negotiation I handled, changing from an imported premium board to a domestic recycled-content grade dropped the landed cost enough to fund a better insert and keep the entire project within budget.